 Before I get onto craft, I just want to talk about experience.
 This is something that can never really be quantified.
 It’s something that’s always being built.
 It’s connected with time, but in the sense of what you have done with your time.

 Experience of how a wedding works, how a camera works, how to edit pictures, how to keep on top of your taxes, are all things that are needed for a wedding photographer.

 Also just because you have experience doesn’t mean you’re good at anything.
 Someone who’s shot weddings for 20 years v someone who’s shot them for 1 year – who’s the better wedding photographer?
 All depends on the end result really and can be very subjective.

 Essentially what I’m trying to say though is that what you’re paying for is someone who is not only experienced but a craftsman.
 Someone who really knows how to balance light, composition, moments, camera settings, the limits of that camera and lens, where to be at any given moment, knows how to deal with people in the right way, the list goes on.

 Before the wedding it’s really hard to see the value in a service like wedding photography.
 It’s something that’s a long way away, there’s little emotion in it.

 It’s only after the wedding day that the value comes.
 After the excitement, people, moments, emotions, etc have passed does wedding photography bring its value.
 Consider it an investment.
 Something that will only get better with age.

 It’s through the photos that you can hold onto that day.
 A photo is a powerful way to keep memories fresh for years to come.

+Hopefully that helped you understand why wedding photography is so expensive.
 So if you’re wondering whether to spend all that money on a professional photographer, then I’m going to say yes.
 You won’t regret it.

 I know I’m biased as that’s how I make a living and have an interest in telling you this, but from seeing so many people so happy to relive their wedding day through photos is evidence enough to me that it’s more than worth it.